Childhood Foundations: The Making of a Celtic Warrior

 The Psychology of the Celtic Charge

-What made Celtic warriors so terrifying was not just their physical skill but their psychological warfare.
+What made Celtic warriors so terrifying was not only their physical skill but their psychological warfare.
 They shouted battle cries, blew carnyx war trumpets, and charged with wild abandon — a tactic designed to break enemy morale before the first clash.
 This behavior was not mere bravado; it was a trained response to the frenzy of combat.
 Many warriors believed that the gods possessed them in battle, granting superhuman strength and immunity to fear.

 Not all Celtic warriors followed the same path.
-Some specialized in chariot warfare, particularly the Britons and Gauls.
+Some specialized in chariot warfare, particularly among the Britons and Gauls.
 Charioteers were elite, highly trained from adolescence.
-They drove swift, two-horse chariots into battle, allowing a warrior to dismount and fight on foot or to hurl javelins from the platform.
+They drove swift, two‑horse chariots into battle, allowing a warrior to dismount and fight on foot or to hurl javelins from the platform.
 Chariots were also used for rapid transport and to disrupt enemy formations.

 Cavalry was another elite branch.
 Cavalrymen were usually wealthier, as horses required significant resources.
 They trained in mounted archery, spear throwing, and sword fighting from horseback.
 The Gallic cavalry was feared by the Romans and often served as mercenaries in foreign armies.